 What is the BDI?

 The Baltic Exchange’s signature bulk shipping index constitutes a single number, calculated daily, albeit a single number constructed from multiple sources and layers of input, hiding in its simplicity the complexity of the entire bulk carrier market.
-In efforts to portray the most representative picture of the day’s dry bulk market, the value of the BDI is compiled from broker-provided estimates of prevailing rates on a series of specifically defined trips (for instance the charter rate for a 150,000t cargo on a modern Capesize vessel transiting from Richards Bay to Rotterdam is designated as the C4 route).
-The Baltic Exchange has defined 29 separate routes standard to the industry (including three test routes that do not contribute to the BDI) covering all four sizes classes – Cape, Panamax, Supramax and Handysize – that are in turn calculated into the four individualized routes of the BCI, BPI, BSI and BHSI.
+In efforts to portray the most representative picture of the day’s dry bulk market, the value of the BDI is compiled from broker-provided estimates of prevailing rates on a series of specifically defined trips (for instance the charter rate for a 180,000t cargo on a modern Capesize vessel transiting from Continent/Mediterranean to China-Japan range is designated as the C9_14 route).
+The Baltic Exchange has defined 27 separate routes standard to the industry (including two test routes that do not contribute to the BDI) covering three size classes – Cape, Panamax and Supramax.
+Since 2018 the Handysize class with its own seven standard routes is no longer included in the calculation of the BDI but still reported apart. – All routes in turn are calculated into the four individualized routes of the BCI, BPI, BSI and BHSI.